d00375828/CS-2450-Remote-Repo/journal.md

 Date 4/1/25	Subject - April Fools
 Today is April Fools which is the best holiday ever!!
 We talked about CI/CD general practices today.

+Date 4/9/25	Subject - Almost there
+We are so close to the end of the semester I can almost taste it.
+We are down to the grindtime to get things done.
+Our app is coming along nicely!!